Non-stationary Bandits with Habituation and Recovery Dynamics and Knapsack Constraints: Regret Analysis for ROGUEwK-UCB

 \end{thm} \proof Let $\boldsymbol\pi^{LP}_0$ denote the optimal solution to $LP(\mathbf{g}_0, \mathbf{C})$

 Then by Propositions \ref{prop:step_nlp},\ref{prop:stop_time},\ref{prop:reward_prop} we have probability at least $1-\frac{1}{T}$,

-Note that $OPT(T)$ is of linear $T$ ($OPT(T) \leq T\cdot L_g\operatorname{diam}(\mathcal{X})$) that transforms the high probability bound into the expectation bound. $ $
+Note that $\mathrm{OPT}(T)$ is of linear $T$ ($\mathrm{OPT}(T) \leq T\cdot L_g\operatorname{diam}(\mathcal{X})$) that transforms the high probability bound into the expectation bound. $ $

-\begin{remark} This result is significant because $\mathcal{O}(\frac{1}{b}\sqrt{T}\log(mdT))$ is sublinear in $T$, and for fixed $T$, it is also sublinear in the total budget $B$ based on the relationship between $T$ and $B$ introduced in Assumption \ref{assump:linear_growth}.
+\begin{remark} This result is significant because $\mathcal{O}(\frac{1}{b}\sqrt{mT}\log(mdT))$ is sublinear in $T$, and for fixed $T$, it is also sublinear in the total budget $B$ based on the relationship between $T$ and $B$ introduced in Assumption \ref{assump:linear_growth}.
 Regarding other state of the art results, our results matches the $\Omega(\sqrt{mOPT}\log(T))$ for stochastic BwK setting in \cite{badanidiyuru2018bandits} given that $OPT=\Theta(T)$ up to several log factors.
-However it is important to note that unlike the stationary setting, our result contains constants that are dependant on the non-stationarity of the system. \cite{liu2022non} provides a regret bound that is $\mathcal{O}(\frac{1}{b}\sqrt{mT}\log(mdT))$ for non-stationary BwK whose non-stationarity is defined by the global non-stationarity budget.
-Our regret matches the rate for that setting while accounting for frequently changing rewards. \end{remark}
+However it is important to note that unlike the stationary setting, our result contains constants that are dependant on the non-stationarity of the system.
+Our result also matches \cite{liu2022non} where the non-stationarity of BwK is defined by the global non-stationarity budget. \end{remark}